securefederatedai/openfl/docs/source/workflow/running_the_federation.agg_based.rst

 - The *Aggregator* is framework-agnostic, while the *Collaborator* can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\.

 .. note::
-    You customize this workflow with the Federated Learning Plan (FL Plan), which is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ file that defines the collaborators, aggregator, connections, models, data, and any other parameters that describe the training.
+    To modify the federation workspace to your requirements, you edit the Federated Learning plan (FL plan) along with the Python code defining the model and the data loader.
+The FL plan is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ file that defines the collaborators, aggregator, connections, models, data, and any other parameters that describe the training.

     In the `"Hello Federation" demonstration <https://github.com/intel/openfl/blob/develop/tests/github/test_hello_federation.sh>`_, the FL plan is described by the **plan.yaml** file located in the **plan**  directory of the workspace.
-To modify the federation workspace to your requirements, you edit the FL plan along with the Python code defining the model and the data loader.

     See :doc:`../../plan_settings` for details.